sumitdotml/seq2seq/README.md

 python src/data/tokenization.py
 ```

 This step is crucial because the tokenizers build vocabularies based on the actual words in your training data.
 If you use a smaller dataset but keep tokenizers built for the full dataset, you'll have vocabulary mismatches.
-I learned this the hard way when my model kept seeing unknown tokens everywhere.

-Currently, the tokenization builds separate vocabularies for German (max 30k words) and English (max 25k words) from the actual training pairs.
-This is in relation to my dataset of size 2M (the original WMT19 dataset's size is 35M), and if you decide to either increase or decrease the size of your dataset in the `data_preparation.py` file, you might want to update these vocabulary sizes as well.
+Currently, the tokenization builds separate vocabularies for German (max 30k words) and English (max 25k words) from the actual training pairs, which is not a lot.
+This is in relation to my dataset of size 2M (the original WMT19 dataset's size is 35M).

+If you have compute that you can rely on, I recommend training on the full WMT19 dataset (35M sentence pairs).
+You can do this by:
+- setting `use_full_dataset=True` in [data_preparation.py](scripts/data_preparation.py#L133-134) to prepare the full WMT19 dataset (35M sentence pairs)
+- tweaking the hyperparameters in [train.py](scripts/train.py#L30-L39)
+- update the DE-EN vocabulary sizes in [tokenization.py](src/data/tokenization.py#L138-144)

 Once you confirm the tokenization is done, start training: